• Login

 NICE’s Integrated Ticketing lets you combine multiple channel sources to collect all customer interactions in one place and keep your workflow organized.
 You can regularly run a new ticket report to spot the trends and see how your support work can impact this number in other areas.
 For instance, you may identify that the same ticket type is opened multiple times, maybe for password resets, and set up an automated trigger via email that resets the customer’s password.

-Another great ticket analysis tool available with NICE Ticketing is at-a-glance historical reporting.
+Another great ticket analysis tool available with NiCE Ticketing is at-a-glance historical reporting.
 You can see the last seven days, last thirty days, and beyond to see overarching trends and improvements.
 These historical reports provide a summary of your progress in resolving tickets.

 Data extracted from ticketing tools can serve as input for metrics